storydoc-io/docs.storydoc.io/docs/fabric/reference-guide/settings-page.md

 [settings-page-add-connection-settings]: settings-page-add-connection-settings.png

-!!! info
+!!! info "Testing JDBC connections"

     To test a JDBC connection you need to install a JDBC driver for the database.